Enterprise Privacy & Compliance Framework — BlueNexus

 6. Processor Commitments (Article 28)

-We shall:
+BlueNexus shall:

 7. Supervisory Authorities

-ANNEX B - CALIFORNIA CCPA / CPRA COMPLIANCE
+ANNEX B — California CCPA / CPRA Compliance

 1. Notice at Collection

-We may collect:
+BlueNexus may collect:

 2. California Consumer Rights